 Roscommon & Leitrim Gazette - 03 October 1840; 01 May 1841, 15 April 1843

 A solemn Requiem Mass was celebrated on Monday for the eternal repose of her soul at which 23 of the clergy of the surrounding parishes assisted.
 The Rev Thomas Fitzgerald R.C.C.
-Carrick on Shannon, acted as high priest, the very Rev. T. Sweeny, PP Croghan as deacon, and the very Rev Joseph M Ticker, PP Boyle as sub-deacon with the very Rev Dr Dawson PP and Vicar-General of Ardagh, as master of ceremonies – Requiescae in pace.
+Carrick on Shannon acted as high priest, the very Rev. T. Sweeny, PP Croghan as the deacon, and the very Rev Joseph M Ticker, PP Boyle as sub-deacon with the very Rev Dr. Dawson PP and Vicar-General of Ardagh, as master of ceremonies – Requiescat in pace.

 The Very Rev. Canon Barrett, of Headford Co Galway;

 Rev. Patrick Barrett.
 S.J., Limerick;

 Rev J Gately, Professor, Summerhill;

 Sr. Mary Alacoque Barrett (b.1864 in Meelick) Sisters of Mercy, Athlone;